orbeon/orbeon-forms-doc/xforms/tutorial/bookcast/polishing.md

 </xf:submission>
 ```

 The `<xf:submission>` element hasn't changed, except we added a nested `<xf:message>` element.
-Besides the `event` attribute, which you start to be familiar with, this element takes a `level` attribute (use "modal" in general for alerts) and message for the user.
+Besides the `event` attribute, which you start to be familiar with, this element takes a `level` attribute (use "modal" in general for alerts) and a message for the user.

 Try now making this change, enter an invalid link, and press the "Save" link: an alert message should show up!